Closed approximate subgroups: compactness, amenability and approximate lattices: Amenable approximate subgroups

 \begin{proposition} Let $\L$ be a closed approximate subgroup of a $\sigma$-compact locally compact group $G$.
-If $\L$ is amenable, then $\overline{\L^4}$ has a good model. \end{proposition}
+If $\L$ is amenable, then $\overline{\L^4}$ has a continuous good model. \end{proposition}

-We give here an elementary and self-contained proof that also encompasses the non-discrete case.
-Our approach relies on Theorem \ref{Theorem: Characterisation of good models} and a slight modification of an argument due to Massicot and Wagner in \cite{MR3345797} inspired by Sanders \cite{MR2911137}, and Croot and Sisask \cite{MR2738997}, who proved it for abelian finite approximate groups.
+Hrushovski's study of \emph{near-subgroups} (\cite{MR2833482}) immediately implies the above Proposition \ref{Proposition: An amenable approximate subgroup has a good model} when $\Lambda$ is discrete.
+To deal with the general case we rely on a variation of an argument due to Massicot--Wagner in \cite{MR3345797} about definably amenable approximate subgroup inspired by Sanders' \cite{MR2911137} and Croot--Sisask's \cite{MR2738997} who proved it for finite abelian approximate groups.

-\begin{lemma} Let $\L$ be an amenable closed approximate subgroup of a $\sigma$-compact locally compact group $G$ and let $m$ be a positive integer.
-There is an approximate subgroup $S \subset \L^2$ commensurable to $\L$ such that $S^m \subset \L^4$. \end{lemma}
+\begin{lemma} Let $\L$ be an amenable closed approximate subgroup of a $\sigma$-compact locally compact group $G$ and let $k$ be a positive integer.
+There is an approximate subgroup $S \subset \L^2$ commensurable to $\L$ such that $S^k \subset \L^4$. \end{lemma}